-For cats that are anxious, stressed, or unsure of their own space, life can be scary.
+For cats who are anxious, stressed, or unsure of their own space, life can be scary.
 It’s important to find ways to improve your cat’s environment to reduce these negative feelings and improve their confidence and overall well-being.
 There are many ways you can do this, and one way is implementing the use of a cat scent soaker.

 If you’ve never heard this term before, you’re not alone!
 A cat scent soaker is an item that can retain your cat’s scent.
 The idea behind “scent soakers” isn’t new, but the catchy name is.
 Here’s everything you should know!

-What is a Scent Soaker?
+What Is a Scent Soaker?

 You likely already have multiple scent soakers in place for your cat without even knowing it.
 A cat scent soaker is any item with a porous surface that can capture and retain your cat’s own scent.
 So, these are things like cat beds, like the Hepper Nest, cardboard scratchers, and even favorite napping rugs or blankets.